STARInformatics/beacon-aggregator/README.md

 # Directly Running KBA

-KBA may be directly run from within your IDE (e.g. from within Eclipse) or from the command line.
+Once built with gradle (see above), KBA may be directly run from within your IDE (e.g. from within Eclipse) or from the command line.

 In both cases, however, you need to explicitly install and configure KBA to point to a release 3.3.4 (or better) of the [Neo4j database](https://neo4j.com/) which serves as the "cache" for concepts and relationships (a.k.a. "knowledge subgraphs") harvested from its registered Knowledge Beacon Network.
 You should point the **ogm.properties** file to your local database something like this: